M.A. International Studies

 This focus consists of courses offered by a professional school that deal with the international and comparative dimensions of the profession.
 For students pursuing concurrent degrees, these courses can be counted for both the International Studies program and the professional degree.

 Final Papers and Oral Exam

-At the end of the course of study each student must pass an oral examination based on two research papers, a thesis, or a Task Force report.
+At the end of the course of study each student must pass an oral examination based on two research papers, a thesis, or a final paper.
 The M.A. examining committee will be composed of faculty members representing the foci the student has chosen.